We help children with a range of musculoskeletal conditions increase their strength and reach developmental goals.

 - Whirlpool and wound care

-In addition to the outpatient services provided in the Johns Hopkins All Children’s Child Development and Rehabilitation Center and our Outpatient Care locations, we also provide acute care services to children receiving inpatient treatment in our hospital.
+In addition to the outpatient services provided in the Johns Hopkins All Children’s Rehabilitation Center in the Bayfront Medical Plaza and our Outpatient Care locations, we also provide acute care services to children receiving inpatient treatment in our hospital.
 Learn more about our acute care services.

 Learning opportunities